GitHub pricing 2026: All enterprise plans compared

 • Who it's for: Individuals, students, and small open-source projects.

 • Key features: You get unlimited public and private repositories, which is a huge deal.
-It also comes with 2,000 CI/CD minutes per month for public repos and 500MB of storage for GitHub Packages.
+It also comes with 2,000 CI/CD minutes per month for private repos (Actions are free for public repos) and 500MB of GitHub Packages storage.
 Support is community-based, so you’ll be digging through forums if you get stuck.

 • Limitations: The main downside is the lack of advanced team features.
 You won't get tools like requiring reviewers on pull requests, which is pretty important for keeping code quality high once you have a few people working together.